top of page

 About Me

-I am a UX consultant, researcher, and author, based in London.
+I am a UX consultant and author.

 I've worked on cryptocurrency and digital privacy.
 I've also written books about early modern woodcuts, and decadent literature… I realise this is an unlikely set of interests.